-There are several conditions that affect how a cartridge reacts when fired including: chamber/throat dimensions, chamber conditions, how a cartridge is loaded and the components used, to name a few.
-Generally, the firing pin strikes the fully seated primer and shoves the cartridge forward until the rim makes firm contact with the rim seat.
-As the primer ignites, the force from the primer alone is more than sufficient to drive it backward out of the primer pocket until it contacts the breechblock resulting in primer setback unless the case stretches back, contacts the breechblock and reseats the primer flush with the rear of the case head.
+There are several conditions that affect how a cartridge reacts when fired including: chamber/throat dimensions, chamber conditions, how a cartridge is loaded and the components used.
+Generally, assuming the bullet nose is not pressed into the leade, when the firing pin strikes the fully seated primer the cartridge is shoved forward until the rim makes firm contact with the rim seat.
+As the primer ignites, the force from the primer alone is more than sufficient to driveit backward out of the primer pocket until it contacts the breechblock resulting in primer setsback the amount of the head clearance.
 The primer explosion simultaneously forces the rear of the powder column forward and ignites it.
 As the powder ignites and chamber pressure increases, the case expands and the bullet obturates (expands in diameter and shortens slightly), “locking” the case against the chamber walls prior to moving forward.
+Under full pressure the cases stretches back some, contacts the breechblock and reseats the primer flush with the rear of the case head.
+If the cartridge overall length (COAL) is such that the bullet nose is pressed into the leade than head clearance is eliminated and the primer has no room to setback.

 If an UPW is used to cover the flash hole, the primer explosion forces the wad forward.
 The primer flame jets around the wad, igniting the powder.
 Relatively thin (0.004” or less) paper UPWs will usually be burned up by the primer flame and/or burning powder.
 Thicker UPWs will be scorched but remain intact and either remain in the case, be sucked into the bore or completely out the barrel by the pressure differential as the bullet moves forward.
 A primer will generally not “punch through” a UPW thicker than 0.004” or so.
 Remember, these observations are based on using relatively mild large pistol primers, but I would expect similar results from "hotter" primers.
 If an OPW is used, the wad is seated and supported by the bottom of the primer pocket.
 Due to primer pocket limitations the OPW is typically no more than 0.008” thick when used with large pistol primers in rifle cartridges.
 Since the OPW cannot move forward the primer explosion will pierce the wad igniting the powder.

 If the chamber pressure is insufficient to fully obturate the bullet and tightly force the case neck into the chamber wall, a dirty outside case neck will result due to burnt powder residue being blown back between the case and chamber.
-The most common method to correct this condition is to raise the chamber pressure by increasing the powder charge.
-Another approach that may work is to delay bullet movement using one or a combination of the following: seat the bullet so that the nose is “hard into the leade” when chambered, crimp the bullet, and/or increase the case-to-bullet neck tension.
+The most common method to correct this condition is to anneal (soften) the case necks, which reduces the amount of pressure necessary to expand the neck against the chamber wall.
+See the article titled, Annealing BPCR Case Necks.
+Another method is to raise the chamber pressure by increasing the powder charge.
+Other techniques that may work include delaying bullet movement using one or a combination of the following: seat the bullet so that the nose is “hard into the leade” when chambered, crimp the bullet, and/or increase the case-to-bullet neck tension.
 But be mindful that, as discussed earlier, excessive crimping and neck tension can result in case stretching.

 Once the bullet moves forward, the chamber pressure drops and the case retracts (pulls away) from the chamber wall slightly (diameter decreases by 0.001” to 0.002” at most), allowing for easy extraction.